- 3 hrs ago Global Citizen Live: Anil Kapoor, Amitabh Bachchan, Kiara Advani, Hrithik Roshan To Participate

-Doctors at a hospital in Delhi have found multiple cases of a deadly fungal infection "triggered by COVID-19" in recovering COVID-19 patients; due to which nearly half of them lost their eyesight.
+Previously, doctors at a hospital in Delhi had found multiple cases of a deadly fungal infection "triggered by COVID-19" in recovering COVID-19 patients; due to which nearly half of them lost their eyesight.

 What Is Mucormycosis?